-The reforestation program not only studies methods to reverse the trend of forest loss, but also educates local communities about the value of the rainforest and provides them opportunities to participate in restoring damaged areas.
-The planting process increases scientific knowledge, while providing productive paid employment for villagers – in preparing, planting, and caring for the seedlings, to ensure the area grows into lush, green forest.
+The Reforestation program not only studies methods to reverse the trend of forest loss, but also provides local communities with opportunities to participate in restoring damaged areas and earn a sustainable income.
+The process, which provides paid employment for villagers, increases scientific knowledge in preparing, planting, and caring for seedlings, ensuring the area grows into lush, green rain forest.

-ASRI staff works with villagers around a devastated area where a logging company illegally cleared over 100 hectares (250 acres) of rainforest, twenty years ago.
-Together we have replanted twenty hectares of this area in the past 4 years, and 6 more hectares in 2012 to restore a key “orangutan corridor” – a reforested bridge between larger habitat areas – that will once again allow these and other animals free movement and the opportunity to breed.
+The ASRI staff primarily works with villagers around a devastated fragment where a logging company illegal cleared over 100 hectares of rainforest several decades ago.
+Together, we have replaced much of this area in just a few years.
+ASRI’s second reforestation site is a smaller, but critical “orangutan corridor” – a bridge between larger habitat areas – that allows animals to move freely and breed in the area (link to nests blog post).

 With greater resources, we can achieve much more:

 - A contribution of just $50 will re-green 25 sq. meters (270 sq. ft.) of damaged rainforest – offsetting around two tons of carbon.